jazz-lnz/cccs106-projects/week2_labs/LAB2_REPORT.md

 ## Challenges and Solutions

-1. **Mistakenly committed ZIP file during Week 1 push**
+1. **Mistakenly committed ZIP file during Week 1 push, Encountered Cleanup Commit Issue**
     - *Challenge:* Accidentally included `week1_labs_lanuzo.zip` in the repository during initial commit.
-    - *Solution:* Removed the ZIP file in a cleanup commit.
-Later verified its removal and committed again to ensure full exclusion from local and remote branches.

-1. **Cleanup Commit Conflict**
-    - *Challenge:* Because of unawareness of proper Git practices, deleted a ZIP file (`week1_labs_lanuzo.zip`) locally without removing it from Git’s tracking.
-This led to confusion when the file remained in the repository history and appeared on GitHub after pushing.
-    - *Solution:* Used `git rm` to properly untrack the file and did a cleanup commit.
-Verified its removal and committed again.
+Deleted the ZIP file locally and pushed the change to GitHub, but the file reappeard in the remote repository.
+    - *Solution:* Instead of resolving the mismatch through pulling and then pushing, the file was just deleted directly from GitHub's web interface.
+This resulted in the two commits reflecting the deletion of the same file.

 1. **Git Branching Conflict due to Divergence of Remote and Local Main**
     - *Challenge:* Encountered a push rejection when trying to merge feature branch to `main`.
 Git flagged that the local `main` branch had diverged from the remote `main`, preventing a clean merge of the feature branch.